health20sf/website/README.md

 ## Configuration

-Ruby 2.1.2
-Rails 4.2.4
-Sqlite3 for dev and Postgres for production.
+Ruby 2.1.2, Rails 4.2.4, Sqlite3 for dev, Postgres for production, and WEBrick server.
-WEBrick server.

 ## Usage

   1. $ bundle install
-  * you should create and migrate databases if this is freshly cloned
+  2. You should create and migrate databases if this is freshly cloned
-  2. $ rails s
+  3. $ rails s
-  3. Open up localhost:3000
+  4. Open up localhost:3000

 ## Testing